br-bread/thebestextension/docs/README.md

 ## How to use

-Press Ctrl+Shift+P and select "Start Pomodoro" command to start new pomodoroю
+Press Ctrl+Shift+P and select "Start Pomodoro" command to start new pomodoro

 ## Extension Settings